Lecture 12: The partition function

 Attention

-When we introduced the Boltzmann factor (which provides the probability of a system to assume a given energy state, in the canonical ensemble), we noted that in order for the probability distribution to be mathematically acceptable, it has to be properly normalized to one.
+When we introduced the Boltzmann factor (which provides the probability of a system to assume a given energy state, in the canonical ensemble), we noted that in order for the probability distribution to be mathematically acceptable, it has to be properly normalized to equal one.
 The normalization factor is known as the Partition Function:

 where

 In this chapter, we demonstrate that once we know the partition function, we can essentially know all the thermodynamics properties of a system in equilibrium!
-This comes from the fairly straightforward applications of differential operators.
+This comes from the straightforward applications of differential operators.
 The main results are summarized in this table:

 In this chapter, we also study the combination of partition functions.
 This is related to the idea that a system can be described using subsystems that are combined together.